linzi-yu/linzi-yu.github.io/README.md

-## Linzi Yu

-### -- Who is She? --
+### -- Who is Linzi Yu? --

-Linzi Yu is a master's candidate in Biomedical Informatics at Harvard Medical School, graduating in December 2022.
-She received her Bachelor's degree - in Marine Science at Zhejiang University, one of the top 5 universities in China.
-She is passionate about implementing [diverse machine learning and data sciences tools](https://github.com/linzi-yu/ML-Models) to solve multilevel bio-medical-health-related questions.
+Linzi Yu is a [master's candidate in Biomedical Informatics at Harvard Medical School](https://dbmi.hms.harvard.edu/people/linzi-yu) and is about to graduate in December 2022.
+She received her Bachelor's degree - in Marine Science at [Zhejiang University](https://www.zju.edu.cn/english/), one of the top universities in China.
+As a young professional, she is passionate about implementing [diverse machine learning and data sciences tools](https://github.com/linzi-yu/ML-Models) to solve meaningful questions from different areas.

+She dedicates herself to data-driven and business-related translational biomedical technologies after years of academic training and career exploration in the biotech/healthcare industry.
+(Check out her Linkedin [here](https://www.linkedin.com/in/linzi-yu/)!)

+### -- Data + Biomedicine = New World! --
+Linzi loves to walk out of her comfort zone.
+During her master's, she tried different study topics within biomedical informatics.
+Her [image segmentation project](https://linzi-yu.github.io/Projects%20Present/Deep%20Learning%20for%20Automatic%20Segmentation%20of%20Chest%20X-Ray%20poster.pdf) with her classmates.
 *Keywords: Disease Prediction; Deep Learning; Image Analysis; Database Infrastructure; Software Development*

-With years of academic training and her career exploration in the biotech/healthcare industry, she dedicates herself to data-driven translational biomedical technologies, at least a ten years scope.

-### -- Machine Learning, Data Related Research Experience--
+### -- Research Experience --
+If given a fancy title, her research during her graduate school would be **Machine Learning & Data Empowered Clinical and Epidemiology Investigation**.

 She is a visiting student at Dr. Andrea Ganna's [Data Science - Genetic Epidemiology Lab](https://www.dsgelab.org/team).
 Here, she works on the effect of genome copy number variation on the patient healthcare cost in the Finnish population.

 *Keywords: DiGeorge syndrome; GWAS; Human genetics; Public health*

 She also joined [Dr. Arnaout's lab](http://arnaoutlab.org/) and a student researcher at Beth Israel Deaconess Medical Center.
-She is currently working on implementing information technology (Maximum Entropy Model) and machine learning algorithms to deal with data augmentation in cardiological clinical data.
+She is currently working on implementing information theory ([Maximum Entropy](https://en.wikipedia.org/wiki/Principle_of_maximum_entropy#:~:text=The%20principle%20of%20maximum%20entropy,proposition%20that%20expresses%20testable%20information).)) and machine learning algorithms to deal with data augmentation in cardiological clinical data.
 The project is also collaborating with [Dr. Rima, cardiologist from UCSF](https://profiles.ucsf.edu/rima.arnaout).

-*Keywords: Machine Learning; Information Theory; Data Sciences; Generative Algorithm; Generic Model; Maximum Entropy Model*
+*Keywords: Machine Learning; Information Theory; Data Sciences; Generative Algorithm; Generic Model*

 ### -- Consulting Experience--